@GapWell, it takes a village...

 For example:

-When we hire an impressive student contributor for the GapWell Guide or College Crash Course, we typically benefit from the mother who shares the GapWell story with an entirely different, but equally as important audience of influential parents.
+When we hire an impressive student contributor for the GapWell Guide or College Crash Course, we typically benefit from the mother who shares the GapWell story with a new audience of influential parents.

-When a college student stops making excuses for falling short of expectations and builds muscle memory around the habits that will serve him well not just in college, but in life, that proud father will share their experience with anyone who will listen.
+When a college student stops making excuses for falling short of expectations and builds muscle memory around the habits that will serve him well not just in college, but in life, that proud father shares their experience with anyone who will listen.

-Our family continues to support us generously on this journey.
+Our own families continue to support us generously on this journey.
 For that we are so thankful.

 Our GapWell "extended" family then expands our reach and allows us to do even more remarkable things as you will soon see as we launch the next chapter of GapWell.